bigchaindb/bigchaindb/docs/server/source/k8s-deployment-template/index.rst

    and your organization has people who know Kubernetes, then this Kubernetes deployment template might be helpful.

-This section outlines a way to deploy a production BigchainDB node (or BigchainDB cluster) on Microsoft Azure using Kubernetes.
+This section outlines a way to deploy a BigchainDB node (or BigchainDB cluster) on Microsoft Azure using Kubernetes.
 You may choose to use it as a template or reference for your own deployment, but *we make no claim that it is suitable for your purposes*.